-In 2007, only a single TLUD entry (by Daxu) was a finalist in (and won) a rigorous contest for clean cooking stoves made in China.
+In 2007, only a single TLUD entry [by Daxu (Anderson, TLUD Gasifier in Ashden Award for Enterprise (Daxu cookstove from China), 2007)] was a finalist in (and won) a rigorous contest for clean cooking stoves made in China (Figure 29).
 By 2014 there were several TLUD gasifier stoves available in China, including ND and FA designs by Xunda that are sold in the USA by Silverfire.
-Stoves in China, including micro-gasifiers, are also required for heating in the country's cooler climates, and they are notably heavier with longer life expectancy and higher prices.
-These stoves illustrate the increasing range of designs and prices and features, including some designs with chimneys.
+Stoves in